Cottage Revival: Grade II Listed Heritage Transformation

 EX3 | Harmonising Modern Family Life with Historic Character near Exeter

-Understanding the Brief
+Understanding the brief

 The existing property faced several key challenges: